Speed up things in scalac and sbt

 When I developed my old project I had a problem of manually rewriting API case classes to domain case classes back and forth.
 It inspired chimney project, which I started with Piotr Krzemiński (who basically took ownership of the project ever since).

 It’s worth mentioning, that when we use implicit-based derivation in our code, the results are not automatically shared across the codebase.
-E.g. if we use Circe to automatic generation of some ApiModel inside 3 files, then the Encoder/Decoder will be derived 3 times: for each file individually.
+E.g. if we use Circe for the automatic generation of some ApiModel inside 3 files, then the Encoder/Decoder will be derived 3 times: for each file individually.
 Actually, for each distinct scope individually - if one of the files had some implicit in scope, that would affect derivation, then there would be (at least) 2 separate derivations.

-If we don’t want to modify the result but want to just share one implicit across the whole codebase it might be a good idea to put it into companion object.
-Additionally, some libraries (e.g. Circe) already has macro annotations for adding these for companion object without additional effort from our side.
+If we don’t want to modify the result but want to just share one implicit across the whole codebase it might be a good idea to put it into the companion object.
+Additionally, some libraries (e.g. Circe) already have macro annotations for adding these for companion object without additional effort from our side.

 // import all necessary implicits here